 The English name, Turkish Delight, is no misnomer.
 Turks make and consume lots of lokum, and it’s a popular gift, a sign of hospitality.
 The candy was invented in the early 19th century, reportedly by confectioner Bekir Effendi—though this claim comes from the company Hacı Bekir, still a premiere manufacturer of lokum, which was founded by Bekir and named after him.
 (He changed his name to Hacı Bekir after completing the hajj, or pilgrimage to Mecca.)
 According to the Hacı Bekir website, Sultan Mahmud II was so pleased by the new sweet that he named Bekir chief confectioner.

 But outside of countries where Turkish Delight is a ubiquitous treat, many people first encounter it via The Lion, The Witch, and the Wardrobe, the first installment of C.S.
-Lewis' beloved Narnia books (or via the 1988 TV miniseries, or the 2005 movie).
+Lewis’s beloved Narnia books (or via the 1988 TV miniseries, or the 2005 movie).
 In the book, Edmund is tempted by Turkish Delight into an alliance with the White Witch, who has brought eternal winter to Narnia.
-When Edmund first meets the witch, she asks him "what would you like best to eat?"
-He doesn't even hesitate.
+When Edmund first meets the witch, she asks him, “What would you like best to eat?”
+He doesn’t even hesitate.

 Most Americans, though, didn’t know about that when we first read the book.
-All we knew was that Turkish Delight was an exotic-sounding treat that would be your first request if a mysterious and elegant woman asked you, "what would you like best to eat?"
-And we knew that Edmund loved that Turkish delight so much that he put his siblings and the entire land of Narnia in harm's way in exchange for more.
+All we knew was that Turkish Delight was an exotic-sounding treat that would be your first request if a mysterious and elegant woman asked you, “What would you like best to eat?”
+And we knew that Edmund loved that Turkish Delight so much that he put his siblings and the entire land of Narnia in harm’s way in exchange for more.
 (To be fair, it was enchanted.
 But still, Edmund.
 Still.)
 So we wound up imagining whatever we would have liked best.
-It was like looking into Harry Potter's Mirror of Erised, but for desserts: when you thought of a treat worth betraying your family for, what did you see?
-Turkish Delight was our collective candy id.
+It was like looking into Harry Potter’s Mirror of Erised, but for desserts: When you think of a treat worth betraying your family for, what do you see?
+Turkish Delight is our collective candy id.

-I asked my friends and acquaintances what they'd imagined when they first read about Turkish Delight.
-Their answers spanned a whole range of sweet treats – and some surprises.
+I asked my friends and acquaintances what they imagined when they first read about Turkish Delight.
+Their answers spanned a whole range of sweet treats—and some surprises.

 My friends who grew up in England empathized with Edmund.
 Adrian Bott was born long after sugar rationing, but still got positively poetic in recalling the treat: “Rose-hued irregular cubes dusted silvery with icing sugar, arrayed on a doily in gentle disarray like a toppled Stonehenge.
 Edmund’s temptation was entirely understandable and one rather felt that in his place, one could hardly have done other than he did.”
 (Bott is a children’s author, if you couldn’t tell.)